 - Perhaps the biggest factor in multigenerational living is the need for adequate space.
 On occasion, kids will have to give up or share a room to accommodate a grandparent.
 This might be a fine fix temporarily, but adults and children alike need separate living space, so if you plan to make multigenerational living a longterm solution, make sure each person has their own bedroom and adequate living space.

-If you are interested in looking into a caregiver, we offer home care services in Tampa.
+If you are interested in looking into a caregiver, we offer home care services in most of Florida.

 Family dynamics inevitably change, especially when a parent takes on a new role as a living-mate in their adult child’s home.
 It could be the first time that grandchildren have long-term guests in their home, and it is important to make them feel like they are part of the transition process.
 Similarly, seniors will have to adjust to sharing the head-of-household role, or relinquishing that title when entering their adult child’s home.
 Communication is the key to establishing a new, larger family dynamic at home.